-Rooting a smartphone, if you are a Android smartphone owner you may have come across the term rooting.
+Rooting an Android Phone, if you are an Android smartphone owner, you may have come across rooting.

-If you have not for the benefit of all readers let me say it in most crude form – Rooting opening access to core system files of your smartphone and enables the flashing of a custom rom on your Android smartphone.
-A custom rom is developed by Android developers and is free to download and flash.
-There are 100’s of custom Roms available on XDA developers.
+If you have not for the benefit of all readers let me say it in the crudest form – Rooting opens access to core system files of your mobile and enables the flashing of a custom ROM on your Android mobile.
+A custom ROM is developed by Android developers and is free to download and flash.
+There are hundreds of custom Roms available on XDA developers.

 Major Pros of Rooting a Smartphone:

-But you have already used the smartphones for long and now want different usage interface, icons, themes and functions which OS update can provide.
+But you have already used the smartphones for a long and now want the different user interface, icons, themes and functions that OS update can provide.
 You head over to XDA developer and check out the custom ROM, look at the UI and features of different custom ROMS and download the one you think is best for you.

-Read the chat threads and look for PROS and CONS of the custom ROM to decide if it stable, are there any bugs, battery life and look and feel.
-Is it by a new developer or by a professional developer like Cyanogen, Sale or SlimKat, Paranoid Android to name afew.
+Read the chat threads and look for the PROS and CONS of the custom ROM to decide if it is stable, are there any bugs, battery life and look and feel.
+Is it by a new developer or by a professional developer like Cyanogen, Sale or SlimKat, Paranoid Android to name a few?

 8 Major Reasons Why You Should Root Your Smartphone

-1) Remove Bloatware – Many smartphone companies bundle software with the smartphones, like a music player or reader or Camera App or wallpaper changer, list is endless.
-Most of the Apps you may not be using but still as it is part of CORE OS Apps they keep using RAM and CPU and storage space.
-Custom ROMs are times really lite and offer pure android experience.
-Which can help you reduce RAM usage and remove bloat from the smartphone.
+Many companies bundle software with mobiles, like a music player or reader or Camera App or wallpaper changer, the list is endless.
+Most of the Apps you may not be used but still, as it is part of CORE OS Apps they keep using RAM and CPU, and storage space.
+Custom ROMs are times lite and offer a pure Android experience.
+This can help you reduce RAM usage and remove bloat from the mobile.

-3) Exposed Module – You want to tinker the minute settings of your smartphone add up more functionalities to the device, exposed module do it all.
+If you want to tinker with the minor settings and add up more functionalities to the device, the Exposed/Magisk module can do it all.

-7) Tasker – Apps like tasker can work wonders on the rooted smartphone, you can overclock, underclock your smartphone processor, change resolution and size of visible icons and lot more, schedule tasks and toggles on the smartphone with ease.
+– Apps like Tasker can work wonders on the rooted device, you can overclock, underclock your processor, change the resolution and size of visible icons, and a lot more, schedule tasks and toggles with ease.

-The most important advantage is you will learn a lot and have lots of fun with the same smartphone.
-You can get HTC or Samsung S5 or Note 4 or a google nexus 5 like look and feel.
-So it is unlimited Fun.
+most important advantage is you will learn a lot and have lots of fun with the same phone.
+You can get the same experience as Google Pixel and the look and feel on your Oppo, Xiaomi or other branded mobile.
+So, it is unlimited Fun to try new things.

-That is a long list and reasons for you to root your Android Smartphone.
-Let’s look at some of the cons of rooting the smartphone.
+That is a long list and reasons for you to root your Android mobile.
+Let’s look at some of the cons of rooting.

 10 Major Reasons You Should not Root Your Smartphone